okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `logo_uri` - (Optional) URI that references a logo for the client.

-- `omit_secret` - (Optional) This tells the provider not to persist the application's secret to state.
-Your app's `client_secret` will be recreated if this ever changes from true => false.
+- `omit_secret` - (Optional) This tells the provider not manage the `client_secret` value in state.
+When this is false (the default), it will cause the auto-generated `client_secret` to be persisted in the `client_secret` attribute in state.
+This also means that every time an update to this app is run, this value is also set on the API.
+If this changes from false => true, the `client_secret` is dropped from state and the secret at the time of the apply is what remains.
+If this is ever changes from true => false your app will be recreated, due to the need to regenerate a secret we can store in state.

 - `pkce_required` - (Optional) Require Proof Key for Code Exchange (PKCE) for additional verification.
 If `pkce_required` isn't specified when adding a new